USGS - science for a changing world

 Geologic map with faults, along with additional scientific information needed for mineral resource assessment (geochemical analyses, mineral occurrences, geologic terranes, and estimated undiscovered resources)

-Bawiec, Walter J., 1998, Geology, geochemistry, geophysics, mineral occurrences, and mineral resource assessment for the commonwealth of Puerto Rico: Open-File Report 98-38, Geological Survey (U.S.).
+Bawiec, Walter J., 1998, Geology, geochemistry, geophysics, mineral occurrences, and mineral resource assessment for the commonwealth of Puerto Rico: Open-File Report 98-38, U.S. Geological Survey, Reston, Virginia.

 Online Links: